Introductory Physics and Astronomy courses are available online this summer. See what is offered and how to take them.

-The latest issue of our department newsletter is now available here: Schrödinger’s Tiger - Spring 2014.
+The latest issue of our department newsletter is now available here: Schrödinger’s Tiger - Fall 2014.

 John Farmer, a Junior Physics major, is a winner of the Barry M. Goldwater Scholarship.